rbardaji/rbardaji.github.io/README.md

 ### <a href="http://www.utm.csic.es/" target="_blank">Marine Technology Unit - CSIC</a>, Senior Data Engineer, May 2019 - July 2022

 - Tech Leader for Data Engineering
-    - Most notable archivement: As a Tech Leader for Data Engineering, my most notable achievement has been my significant contribution to the development of the data platform for EMSO ERIC (in collaboration with Marine Technology Unit - CSIC), from its inception through to its successful implementation, which has been a key factor in EMSO ERIC's ability to win and secure funding for multiple projects.
+    - Most notable archivement: My significant contribution to the development of the data platform for EMSO ERIC (in collaboration with Marine Technology Unit - CSIC), from its inception through to its successful implementation, which has been a key factor in EMSO ERIC's ability to win and secure funding for multiple projects.
 This involved working on all aspects of the data platform, including data architecture and the API development, data pipelines, data management, and data analysis.
 In addition to my work on the data platform, I have also been actively involved in writing and submitting project proposals, leveraging my technical expertise to help shape proposed solutions and increase our chances of success.
     - Programming languages I used for the developments:
         - <a href="https://www.python.org/" target="_blank">Python</a>
         - HTML, CSS, JavaScript